Aklilu-Mandefro/chatCall/README.md

 - Settings
 - One to one or group chat/call
 - Create group and add members to it
+- Invite friends, colleagues, or anyone else who uses the app
 - search for contacts
 - Contact list
 - Remove contacts